telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 While incorporating your own Fiddler Jam Embedded tool into your website, note that some specifics are related to different browsers and the core Fiddler Jam Embedded functionalities.

-* A generated Fiddler Jam Log contains captured HTTP/HTTPS traffic, and (depending on the pre-set `StartOptions`) screenshots, storage information, video recording, and development console logs.
-Consider informing your end-users about the possibility of revealing sensitive data when a log is shared.
+* A generated Fiddler Jam Log contains captured HTTP/HTTPS traffic and (depending on the pre-set `StartOptions`) screenshots, storage information, video recording, and development console logs.
+Consider informing end-users about the possibility of revealing sensitive data when a log is shared.

 * You can **record a DOM video** while setting  `captureVideo: true` and `videoFormat: 'dom'` (default values).
 The DOM video recording is not pixel-perfect, and does not contain recordings from iframes.
 This method for video recording **does not require explicit confirmation** from the user.

-* DOM video recordings are supported on Firefox, Safari, and on all Chromium-based browsers.
+* DOM video recordings are supported on Firefox, Safari, and all Chromium-based browsers.

 * The DOM video recording starts without explicit permission from the end-user, so consider warning your users about the possibility of revealing sensitive data.